StefanBujor05/Turn-Based-RPG/README.md

 You find yourself having to battle an opponent to the death.

-Pick 1 out of the abilities available and fight your opponent.
+Pick 1 out of the classes available and fight your opponent.

 Current options are:
 - Knight